enopax/orga/README.md

 ## Notes

-- Repository URLs in `projects.json` can be HTTPS or SSH
+- Repository URLs in `projects.json` use SSH format (`git@github.com:user/repo.git`)
+- SSH keys must be configured for GitHub access
 - The script preserves existing repositories and files
 - CLAUDE.md files are created empty - add content as needed
 - Each project can have multiple repositories